-For reasons of data protection, those living in registered partnerships are grouped together with married persons in municipal tables.
+For reasons of data protection, marriages of same-sex couples and registered partnerships are classified together with marriages of opposite sexes in municipal tables.

-When tabulating registered partnerships together with married or cohabiting couples, wife refers to the younger partner of the registered couple.
+When tabulating same-sex married couples or registered partnerships together with married or cohabiting couples opposite sexes, wife refers to the younger partner of a same-sex married couple or a registered couple.